 With some universities set to break for Christmas as early as December 7, ministers are in a rush to arrange plans and are working closely with vice-chancellors to give them time to prepare.

-The decision comes after students at the halls of residence in the University of Oxford have gone into lockdown after 91 students positively tested for coronavirus.
+The decision comes after some halls of residence at the University of Oxford have gone into lockdown, including University College in North Oxford who had 91 students test positive for coronavirus.

 How are some students feeling?